a-nord/Awesome_README/README.md

   ## Usage
   This app is used to generate high-quality, professional README.md files for projects.
 It will generate a new file based off of the answers provided by the user.

+  Video on how to use:

   ## Credits
-  This code was created by John D (teacher).
+  This code was helped created by John D (teacher).

   ## License
   [![License: GPL v3](https://img.shields.io/badge/License-MIT-pink)](https://choosealicense.com/licenses/mit/)